B2B Brand Messaging: Key Elements, Examples, and Expert Tips

 Now, establish your marketing mix (also called the Four P’s of marketing):

-- Placement: Where your products or services are available
+• Placement: Where the products or services are available

-- Promotion: How your customers find your products or services
+• Promotion: How customers find the products or services

-Pinpointing these areas before jumping to a marketing plan will help you better identify the channels that suit your message and how to communicate your brand identity effectively.
+Pinpointing these areas before jumping to a marketing plan helps to identify the channels that suit the message and how to communicate the brand identity effectively.

 4. Analyze Your Competition